helq/blag/src/blog/personal/webcomics.md

 - `826`: xkcd comic done by smbc's guy
 - `891`, `893`, `895`, `898`, `904`, `910`
 - `915`: connoisseur.
 Expend enough time with something and you will become a connoiseur
+- <https://explainxkcd.com/wiki/index.php/931:_Lanes>: {cancer} An explanation of what "surviving" a cancer means
 - `936`: passwords for humans
+- `951`: {money} Doing stuff just to save a few cents is stupid and you should avoided
 - `974`: {optimization} I find that when someone's taking time to do something right in the present, they're a perfectionist with no ability to prioritize, whereas when someone took time to do something right in the past, they're a master artisan of great foresight.
 - `1033`: formal logic: honk iff you love formal logic
 - `1104`: dinosaurs with feathers are awesome
+- `1145`: {question} Sky color, tricky question
 - `1168`, `1168`, `1171`
 - `1172`: bugs interpreted as features
 - `1205`: {optimization,priorities} how long can you work making a routine task more efficient before you're spending more time than you save